×

 Alaska Family Medicine Residency (AKFMR)

-PFMC is the continuity care clinic for the Alaska Family Medicine Residency (AKFMR).
-AKFMR is the only family medicine residency in Alaska and maintains partnership with the University of Washington, WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) Family Medicine Residency Network.
-AKFMR’s purpose is to deliver comprehensive resident education supporting the development of competent family medicine physicians who provide quality care to diverse populations, including rural, culturally diverse, and underserved communities in Alaska.
+In addition to our patient care services, PFMC serves as the continuity care clinic for the Alaska Family Medicine Residency (AKFMR), the only family medicine residency in Alaska.
+AKFMR partners with the University of Washington and the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) Family Medicine Residency Network, aiming to provide comprehensive education for its residents.
+Our mission is to develop competent family medicine physicians who deliver high-quality care to diverse populations, particularly those in rural, culturally diverse, and underserved communities throughout Alaska.
+We believe that graduates from our residency program are equipped to excel in diverse settings, including rural outpatient practices, urban underserved environments, and international medical contexts.

 Internship Experience

-Interns are full-time employees of the AKFMR and are expected to work 40 hours per week, Monday through Friday, 8am to 5pm.
-During the year, interns will be expected to maintain weekly therapy clinics, weekly behavioral health consultation clinics, co-facilitate groups, provide consultation to interdisciplinary team, and conduct outpatient behavioral health assessments.
+Interns are full-time employees of PFMC and are expected to work 40 hours per week, Monday through Friday, from 8:00 a.m. to 5:00 p.m.
+During the year, interns will be expected to maintain weekly behavioral health consultation clinics, follow-up clinics, provide consultation to the interdisciplinary team, and conduct behavioral health assessments.

 Special Requirements of Applicants

-Providence Hospital is a drug free workplace.
-Interns who match with this site will be required to present for drug screening and employee health appointment prior to being employed within the Providence Health System.
-All interns must pass the Providence required drug screen.
+Providence Hospital is a drug-free workplace.
+Interns who match with this site will be required to present for drug screening and an employee health appointment before being employed within the Providence Health System.
+All interns are required to pass the Providence drug screen.

 Staff

-• Rebecca Robinson, Ph.D.
-Licensed Psychologist, Director of Behavioral Health, AK-PIC Training Co-Director, Primary Site Supervisor
+Rebecca Volino Robinson, Ph.D., Licensed Psychologist, Director of Behavioral Health, AK-PIC Training Director, Primary Site Supervisor

-• Virginia Parret, Ph.D. –Licensed Psychologist, Behavioral Health Faculty, AK-PIC Faculty, Primary Site Supervisor
+Virginia Parret, Ph.D., Licensed Psychologist, Behavioral Health Faculty, AK-PIC Associate Training Director, Primary Site Supervisor

 PFMC/AKFMR Contact Information